learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 df.isna()
 ```

-Since `False=0` and `True=1` in programming, we can then `sum()` these truth tables to get a column-by-column count of the number of missing values in the dataset.
+Since `False=0` and `True=1` in programming, you can then `sum()` these truth tables to get a column-by-column count of the number of missing values in the dataset.

 ```python
 # Check how many missing values in each column
 df.isna().sum()
 ```

-Recall that our dataset may also contain null values that are denoted by placeholder values.
+As noted above, remember that you dataset may also contain null values that are denoted by placeholder values.
 Most datasets that do this will make mention of this in the dataset's data dictionary.
 However, you may also see these denoted by extreme values that don't make sense (e.g. a person's weight being set to something like 0 or 10000).
-We can detect these by checking for outliers in numeric columns.
+Doing a quick manually inspection of the top values for each feature is often the only manner to detect such anomolies.

 ### Dealing With Null Values

-Recall that we have different strategies for dealing with null values, and that null values aren't always a bad thing--sometimes, the very absence of information tells us something!

-In order to build a model on the dataset, we'll have to make sure that the dataset contains no `NaN` values in any cells.
-We can deal with these in the following ways:

-#### Removing Data

-Recall that we can eliminate null values by removing the offending columns and/or rows from our dataset.

-**_-Removing Data-_**
-* Drop rows that contain null values, if there aren't many and we are still left with a lot of good data
-* Drop columns that contain a disproportionate amount of null values.

-#### Replacing Data

-Recall that we can also replace null values with other values and that the strategies for doing so depend on the type of data in question:
+There are several options for dealing with null values.
+You can always remove observation rows with missing values or similarly remove features with excessive sparisity caused by null values.
+That said, doing so throws away potentially valueable information.
+There may be important reasons why said information is missing.
+Despite this, many machine learning algorithms will not tolerate null values and as such you either have to impute values or drop the data.
+Some options you have for imputing data include:

 **_-Numeric Data-_**
 * Replacing Nulls with column median